Chris Sandford

 Christopher Duke Sandford (born 6 June 1939) is a British actor.
 He has appeared in more than fifty films since 1956.

+In 1965 he starred opposite Patricia Gozzi, Melvyn Douglas, Gunnel Lindblom, Sylvia Kay and Peter Sallis in the film Rapture.

 He also worked in the music business for a spell in the 1960s as both a singer and radio DJ, before returning to the acting profession.
+In 1975, he recorded a parody version of Telly Savalas' cover of "If" with Bill Mitchell.
+The song peaked at number 25 on the UK singles chart.

 More recently he is the author of several books on fly-fishing, The Best of British Baits: An Identification Guide to Artificial Lures from 1849–1930 (1997), A Wellie Full of Water (2008), Flytyers' Flies: The Flies That Catch Fish (2009), and Mayflies and More: A Flytyers' Guide to the Chalkstreams (2012).